 Our Corporate Social Responsibility policy is composed of four main themes that are in turn divided into specific commitments: our investments, our people, our communities and our environment.

 1. Sofina will implement the recommendations issued by the United Nations on CSR in its investment process in order to better manage risks while generating sustainable returns over the long term.

 3. We build

-a good place to work for all people and aim to be a responsible employer.
+a fulfilling workplace for everyone and aim at being a responsible employer.

 4. We support

 permanent learning, personal development and dynamic career management with a growth minded approach.